Pat Hughes (sportscaster)

 Vergil Patrick Hughes (born May 27, 1955) is an American sportscaster.
 He has been the radio play-by-play announcer for the Chicago Cubs of Major League Baseball (MLB) since 1996.
-The 2022 season marked the 40th consecutive year that Hughes served as an MLB announcer.
+The 2025 season marked the 43rd consecutive year that Hughes served as an MLB announcer.

 In recognition of his career, Hughes was awarded the 2023 Ford C. Frick Award.

 Personal life

 Born in Tucson, Arizona, Pat Hughes grew up in San Jose, California.
 He graduated from Branham High School in San Jose, California in 1973, and from San Jose State University in 1978 with a degree in Radio/TV Journalism.

 Hughes has been married to his wife, Trish, since 1987.
-They have two daughters, Janell and Teddy Amber Guesa Hughes.
+They have two daughters, Janell and Amber.

 Broadcasting career

-Hughes's MLB career began in 1983 performing as a TV play-by-play man for the Minnesota Twins, after which he spent 12 years in Milwaukee for the Brewers.
-Hughes also spent 17 years as a radio/TV game-caller for Marquette University basketball.
+Hughes's MLB career began in 1983 performing as a TV play-by-play man for the Minnesota Twins, after which he spent 12 years calling Milwaukee Brewers games.
+Hughes also called Marquette University men's basketball games for 17 seasons with the inimitable Al McGuire.